Birklehof/24-stunden-lauf-app-v1/README.md

 # Birklehof 24-Lauf

-A small application for the 24h-run at the school Birklehof.
+A small application for the 24h-Lauf (Race) at the school Birklehof.

 TODO: